Science Review Reveals Laundry List of Health Hazards Associated with Splenda (Sucralose) Consumption

 - Sucralose can destroy as much as 50 percent of the microbiome in your gut.
 What’s worse, it appears to target beneficial microorganisms to a greater extent than pathogenic and other more detrimental bacteria.

-- Both animal and human studies have shown that Splenda alters glucose, insulin and glucagon-like peptide-1 (GLP-1) levels, thereby promoting weight gain, insulin resistance, and type 2 diabetes.
+- Both animal and human studies have shown that Splenda alters glucose and glucagon-like peptide-1 (GLP-1) levels, thereby promoting weight gain and type 2 diabetes.

 - The adverse effects of sucralose are oftentimes misdiagnosed or overlooked entirely as the side effects are so varied and mimic common ailments.